chrispyroberts/prediction-markets/volatility_modelling.md

     return sigma_annual * max(scaling, floor)
 ```

+Using the current volatlity from the index (43.06%), and tuning the beta parameter to fit, we get this

 ![image](https://github.com/user-attachments/assets/57cf6254-9f3a-4c26-829c-97a445ac1735)

 This introduces new hyperparameters that must be tuned, specifically the beta decay factor and the floor.
-The idea would be I would use the

 ![image](https://github.com/user-attachments/assets/781eb3cb-94d6-4824-987b-64acb03b752a)